nettie168/tech515-sparta-test-app-cicd/README.md

 ## Sparta Node Sample App

-Check jenkins can copy a test.txt to ec2
+Check jenkins can copy a test.txt to ec2, using different rsync

 ## Description